Improve the overall health and wellness of your organization with a single, modern platform.

 This will give you a better sense of:

-While many organizations tend to focus on dollars – or ROI - when it comes to evaluating the success of their wellness initiatives, it’s just as important to consider VOI (value of investment).
+While many organizations tend to focus on dollars – or ROI - it’s just as important to consider VOI (value of investment).

-In the case of your EAP, this should include scrutinizing the broader impact of your program on core priorities like improved employee morale, attraction, and retention, as well as greater customer loyalty.
+In the case of your EAP, this should include scrutinizing the broader impact of your program on core priorities like improved employee morale, attraction, and retention, as well as greater member loyalty.

 It’s clear that organizations are looking for EAPs to combine an integrated, proactive scope of practice with better access and quality in terms of service delivery.
 As a result, there’s a trend within the current EAP market toward modernization, broader offerings, and improved promotion - but with little impact delivered to date.

-While this may be due, in part, to large global players struggling to penetrate the Canadian market as a result of the French language requirement, Dialogue has responded to evolving needs and trends with an EAP designed to offer enhanced options like:
+Although global players may struggle to enter the Canadian market due to French language requirements, Dialogue has responded to evolving needs with an EAP designed to offer enhanced options like:

 40% of plan sponsors cite “more services to prevent illness” as the most important thing they’d like to see to improve their health benefit plans12.
 And as Ryan Weiss from Canada Life explains it, “We’ve found that people are really interested in learning about their risks for future health issues, and what to do about that, and plan sponsors see real value in helping their members be proactive about reducing these risks13.”

 The trending and popular use of technology, meanwhile, is another important factor in the developing EAP market.
-Says Marie-Chantal Côté of Sun Life Financial, “Technology is enabling the industry to explore new and better ways to bring flexibility into plan design14.”
+Here's what Marie-Chantal Côté from Sun Life Financial has to say: “Technology is enabling the industry to explore new and better ways to bring flexibility into plan design14.”

 With technology a key driving force behind plan flexibility, it was an easy decision for Dialogue to build upon its proprietary technology to improve the EAP experience.